 Bundle of joy or bundle of nerves?

-A new mother, ohh-ah!
+A new mother, ooh-ah!
 Everyone gathers round cooing and chattering, wanting to hold the little bundle of joy.
-But it’s hard for Mum to appreciate their enthusiasm when she has had a total of six hours of sleep in the last two days, the stitches from her episiotomy are still hurting, her nipples are sore from nursing and she feels shell shocked from being 100% at the beck and call of this tiny demanding creature.
+But it’s hard for Mum to appreciate their enthusiasm when she has had a total of six hours of sleep in the last two days, the stitches from her episiotomy are still hurting, her nipples are sore from nursing and she feels shell-shocked from being 100% at the beck and call of this tiny demanding creature.

-To top it all off, she has given up a $65,000 per year income to do this (on average), and is feeling anxious about her sudden loss of her former identity, having suddenly stepped off the fast track of her career for an unknown period.
-While others are huddling round her bundle of joy, she feels more like a bundle of nerves!
+To top it all off, she has given up a $65,000 per year income to do this (on average) and is feeling anxious about the sudden loss of her former identity, having suddenly stepped off the fast track of her career for an unknown period.
+While others are huddling around her bundle of joy, she feels more like a bundle of nerves!